Field Team OS Upgrades: Practical Low‑Downtime Rollout

 What to do when something breaks in the field

-If a rep reports a failed boot, repeated crashes, or a core app that won't run, follow a strict sequence:
+You need a response path before the first issue ticket lands.
+If a rep reports a failed boot, repeated crashes, or a core app that won’t run, follow a strict sequence:

+- Remove the rep from active field dependency.
 Reassign urgent leads, meetings, or route obligations immediately.

+- Determine whether it’s fixable fast.
 If the problem is a driver, app reinstall, or credential issue, resolve it on the same device.

+- Trigger rollback or rebuild.
 If the machine is unstable, stop experimenting.
 Restore the prior working state or replace the device.

-Don't let the same issue hit the next wave.
+- Document the failure pattern.
+Don’t let the same issue hit the next wave.

 Slow troubleshooting is often worse than fast rollback.
 The field cares about restored function, not technical heroics.